ms-aprima/JSAlertView/README.md

 Image Resources
 ===============

-JSAlertView requires 14 image files to render properly on all screens.
+JSAlertView requires 11 image files to render properly on all screens.
 These are included in the JSAlertViewSample.app project above.
+The total size of all 11 images is 119kb.

-The total size of all 14 images is 1.3mb.
-Images for iPhone and iPad at both standard and retina resolution are included.
-There is an important reason why some of these images are large: the background radial shadow that overlays the window is pre-rendered in Photoshop to avoid the ugly banding that appears when drawing them in code.
-If you can find a way to draw these gradients programmatically without banding, please let me know @jaredsinclar!
-As it stands, the image for the retina iPad weighs in at over 700kb by itself.
-Remove this image if you don't need it to save lots of space.
+The background radial shadow that overlays the window is pre-rendered in Photoshop to avoid the (even worse) banding that appears when drawing them in code.
+If you can find a way to draw these gradients in code without banding, please let me know @jaredsinclar!